skowragn/Grpc_RateLimiter/README.md

 ```
  and CheckRateLimit API from RateLimiterService is called via continuation(request, context) with stored result in context.

 ### 3. How to build and run the solution
 1. Please as a first build the **RateLimitingGrpcService.csproj**
 2. The following files should be generated by the protocol buffer compiler: **Ratelimiter.cs** and **RatelimiterGrpc.cs** (\RateLimitingGrpcService\obj\Debug\net9.0\Protos)
    They are required to use the rpc types (RateLimitRequest, RateLimitResponse, RateLimiterServiceBase, RateLimiterServiceClient etc.) in RateLimiterService, Client (REST Web API) and Tests solutions.

 ### Note 1:
-please check if the following part is in the **RateLimitingGrpcService.csproj** before build:
+Please check if the following part is in the **RateLimitingGrpcService.csproj** before build:
 ```
 <ItemGroup>
      <Protobuf Include="Protos\ratelimiter.proto" GrpcServices="Both" />